aquavitae/norman/doc/source/index.rst

     >>> MyTable in db
     True

+    The `add` method can also be used as a class decorator to add the `Table` to a database.

     `Database` instances act as containers of `Table` objects, and support ``__getitem__``, ``__contains__`` and ``__iter__``.  ``__getitem__``
     returns a table given its name (i.e. its class name), ``__contains__``